Thunderbirds Are Go: Production

-Frustrated with the limitations of the puppets and concerned that the TV series would not transfer well to the big screen, Alan Pattillo declined to direct the film.
+Frustrated with the puppets' limitations and worried that the TV series would not translate well to the big screen, Alan Pattillo declined to direct the film.
 The role was instead given to 24-year-old David Lane, who had directed several of the TV episodes.
 This made Lane the UK's youngest film director at the time.

-The dream sequence set at The Swinging Star was spearheaded by Sylvia, who expanded it by scripting a musical interlude performed by puppet versions of Cliff Richard and The Shadows.
+The idea of a dream sequence at The Swinging Star was spearheaded by Sylvia, who expanded these scenes by adding in a musical interlude performed by puppet versions of Cliff Richard and The Shadows.
 Richard and Shadows band member Bruce Welch both owned homes in Portugal near the Andersons, and it was there that the two agreed to "appear" in the film as Supermarionation puppets.
-Having also agreed to contribute to the film's score, Richard and The Shadows recorded a song titled "Shooting Star" and an instrumental titled "Lady Penelope".
+Agreeing to contribute to the film's score, Richard and The Shadows recorded a song titled "Shooting Star" and an instrumental titled "Lady Penelope".
 Sylvia acknowledged that the dream sequence does not advance the plot, noting in her autobiography that it was "sheer indulgence that would not have been possible on our television budget."
-Stephen La Rivière, author of Supermarionation: A History of the Future, regards the sequence as the strangest ever created for an Anderson production.
+Stephen La Rivière considers the sequence to be the strangest ever created for an Anderson production.

 Voice cast

-The Tracys, the other inhabitants of Tracy Island, Lady Penelope, Parker and the Hood are voiced, with one exception, by the actors who voiced them in Series One of Thunderbirds.
-Voice actors introduced in Thunderbirds Are Go are:
+With one exception, the regular characters returning from the TV series were voiced by their original actors.
+Voice actors introduced in Thunderbirds Are Go were: